pieh/nextjs-netlify-plugin-beta/README.md

 # nextjs-13.5-netlify-follow-redirects-issue

-Demonstration of an issue with Next.js when using basePath and rewrites together.
+Demonstration of an issue with Next.js when using netlify-cli and pnpm.

 Based on the [Turborepo basic starter](https://github.com/vercel/turbo/tree/main/examples/basic), there are two Next.js apps: